j-freddy/data-animations/README.md

 ## Credits

-Inspired by @carykh's [data animations program][carykh-drawer] written in Processing.
+Inspired by @carykh's [data animations program][carykh-drawer] written in Processing. `data/example.csv` is also from his repository.

 [carykh-drawer]: https://github.com/carykh/AbacabaTutorialDrawer